Assessing External Validity Over Worst-case Subpopulations: Approach

-To estimate the nuisance parameters---outcome models $\mu\opt_z(x) = \E[Y(0) \mid X =x, Z=z]$ for $z \in \{0,1\}$, propensity score $\pprop(x) = \P(Z = 1 \mid X = x)$, and threshold $\pthr(x)$---we split data into main and auxiliary samples.
-We fit estimators of nuisance parameters on the auxiliary sample, and combine them conservatively via the augmented dual form~\eqref{eqn:aug} to evaluate the treatment effect on the worst-off subpopulation.
-Our approach is agnostic to the nuisance estimation method, and in particular allows flexible use of machine learning models and nonparametric techniques to estimate $\mu\opt_z$ and $\pprop$.
-To estimate the threshold function $\pthr(X)$ that determines the worst-case subpopulation, we first compute an estimator $\what{q}$ of $\aq{\pmu}$ based on the auxiliary data, and take

-In many applications, large quantities of \emph{unlabeled} covariate observations can be cheaply collected even when \emph{labeled} observations $(X, Y, Z)$ are expensive.
-An estimator $\what{q}$ of $\aq{\pmu}$ can be constructed by evaluating the $(1-\alpha)$-quantile of the CATE estimator $\what{\mu} = \what{\mu}_1 - \what{\mu}_0$ on unlabeled observations.
+We fit estimators of nuisance parameters on the auxiliary sample, and combine them via the augmented dual form~\eqref{eqn:aug} to evaluate the treatment effect on the worst-off subpopulation.
+Our approach is agnostic to the nuisance estimation method, and in particular, allows flexible use of machine learning models and nonparametric techniques to estimate $\mu\opt_z$ and $\pprop$.
+To estimate the threshold function $\pthr(X)$ that determines the worst-case subpopulation, we first compute an estimator $\what{q}$ of $\aq{\pmu}$ based on the auxiliary data, and take $\what{h}(x) \defeq \frac{1}{\alpha} \indic{(\what{\mu}_1 - \what{\mu}_0)(x) \ge \what{q}}$.
+In some applications, large quantities of \emph{unlabeled} covariate observations can be cheaply collected even when \emph{labeled} observations $(X, Y, Z)$ are expensive.
+Then a particularly nice estimator $\what{q}$ of $\aq{\pmu}$ can be constructed by evaluating the $(1-\alpha)$-quantile of the CATE estimator $\what{\mu} = \what{\mu}_1 - \what{\mu}_0$ on unlabeled observations.
 With cheap unlabeled covariates, such an estimator can be made arbitrarily close to $\aq{\what{\mu}}$, and hence close to $\aq{\pmu}$ if $\what{\mu}$ is sufficiently close to $\pmu$ as we show in Section~\ref{section:asymptotics}.